shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

     new_df.show(10)
     ```

-    The code loads the delta table data into a data frame from its location in the data lake, verifying that the change you made via a **deltaTable** object ihas been persisted.
+    The code loads the delta table data into a data frame from its location in the data lake, verifying that the change you made via a **DeltaTable** object has been persisted.

 5. Modify the code you just ran as follows, specifying the option to use the *time travel* feature of delta lake to view a previous version of the data.